What is Speed to Lead & How to Improve It

 • Leadbyte

-Chatbot platforms also make the cut in the speed to lead arsenal, thanks to their conversational interface.
+Chatbot platforms also make the cut in the speed to lead arsenal, converting leads thanks to their conversational interface.

-These interfaces can qualify leads, schedule meetings, and even begin the sales process—all while your human team is offline.
+These interfaces can engage prospects immediately, qualify leads quickly, schedule meetings with sales reps, improving sales efforts —all while your human team is offline.

 Here’s what to keep in mind when using chatbots for your brand: